 Brief on Membership Changes

-– David summarized informal meeting between D. Chicoine, J. Wolfe, D. Tirone (FS President), and P. Singh [FS VP] to discuss minor modifications to the ILC Committee structure and operating procedures to improve efficiency and re-align with policy.
+David summarized informal meeting between D. Chicoine, J. Wolfe, D. Tirone (FS President), and P. Singh [FS VP] to discuss minor modifications to the ILC Committee structure and operating procedures to improve efficiency and re-align with policy.
 Dan Tirone invited to speak as guest to explain the reasoning for seeking these changes.

 For clarity’s sake and to ensure better continuity during transitions of leadership, moving from a Chair and Co-Chair model to “Chair” and “Chair Elect.”